 The reason we don’t end up getting the cosy reading nook right comes down to a few key factors.
 We’ll explore these below and I’ll also give you some ideas you can take with you when you shop.
 It’s all in the name of claiming our reading nooks back again.
 So let’s do this!

 I know all the latest chair trends.
-The chairs-of-the-moment are either armless, feature wooden arms, tough leather material or the worst one of all, the leather sling chair that looks amazing but is an absolute bitch to sit in.
+The chairs-of-the-moment are either armless, feature wooden arms, tough leather material or worst of all: the leather sling chair that looks amazing but is horrible to sit in.

 Some pockets of your home are ripe for placing trend pieces in.
 I love an armchair I don’t use.
 I’ve had many in my living room that are more for show than they are comfort.
 But a cosy reading nook is ALL about comfort.